News and Events

 Latest News & Events

-The public are invited to attend Community Alliance Meetings which include the subcommittees for Substance Abuse/Mental Health and CAPP Local Task Force.
+The public are invited to attend Community Alliance Meetings.
 The purpose of the Community Alliance is to strengthen and advocate for a cohesive system of care that will ensure child safety and well-being in a manner that is family centered, community based, outcome oriented, culturally competent, timely in its responses and accountable.

 More InformationSocial Media

-The Department uses social media to connect with families and individuals to share information, safety tips, and more.
+The Florida Department of Children and Families use social media to connect with families and individuals to share information, safety tips, and more.
 Find social media graphics in the digital media library.

 Headquarters Communications Staff